Subscribie/subscribie/README.md

 python -m pytest --ignore=node_modules # run pytest
 ```

-# Stripe webhooks
+#### Receive Stripe webhooks locally whilst testing

-Stripe webhooks needs
+Stripe webhooks are recieved when payment events occur.
+The test suite needs to listen to these events locally when running tests.

+tldr:
+1. Install the stripe cli
+2. Run `stripe listen --events checkout.session.completed,payment_intent.succeeded --forward-to 127.0.0.1:5000/stripe_webhook`

 ## Concept: What are [Stipe Webhooks](https://stripe.com/docs/webhooks)?
 > Stripe takes payments.
 Stripe sends payment related events to Subscribie via [`POST` requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/POST)- also known as 'webhooks').
-If you're doing local development, then you need Stripe to send *you* the test payment events you're creating. `stripe cli` is a tool created by Stripe to do that.
+If you're doing local development, then you need Stripe to send you the test payment events you're creating. `stripe cli` is a tool created by Stripe to do that.

 1. Install [Stripe cli](https://stripe.com/docs/stripe-cli#install)
 2. Login into stripe via `stripe login` (this shoud open the browser with stripe page where you should enter your credentials).
 If this command doesn't work use `stripe login -i` (this will login you in interactive mode where instead of opening browser you'll have to put stripe secret key directly into terminal)